 He maintained membership in many societies, including the American Association for the Advancement of Science, the Albany Institute, The Natural History Society of Montreal, Canada, the Philosophical Society of Great Britain, The American Antiquarian Society, The Western Reserve Historical Society, and many others.

 Salisbury died on September 23, 1905, at his country home in Dobbs Ferry, New York.
-Clara died shortly afterward on November 2, 1905.
-Both are buried in Lake View Cemetery.
+Clara died shortly afterward on November 2, 1905 and buried alongside James in Lake View Cemetery.